BDA-KTS/semantic-search-over_social-media-posts/how_to_use.md

 #### **Output:**
 - **Output Format:**
-  After running all the scripts in `lookup_socialmedia_posts.ipynb`, the results will be saved as a JSON file in the following location:
+  After running all the scripts in `semantic-search-over_social-media-posts.ipynb`, the results will be saved as a JSON file in the following location:
   - **File:** `/data/output.json`

 - **Structure of Output:**